Piddinghoe

-The village was once a central player in Sussex smuggling.
-It is also notable for having the only remaining bottle-shaped brick kiln in the country.

 Piddinghoe is regularly visited by sailing enthusiasts as the body of water by the village is a fine location for dinghy sailing in particular but also windsurfing.

 An old saying of unknown origin says that "Piddinghoe people shoe their magpies".
 One theory is that this refers to the habit of shoeing oxen, which if black and white, were called magpies.

 History

-Piddinghoe does not appear in the Domesday Book, but by 1220 a manor of that name was in the hands of William de Warenne.
+Piddinghoe does not appear in the Domesday Book of 1086, but by 1220 a manor of that name was in the hands of William de Warenne.

 In the 13th century the village name appears as Peddinghowe or Pidingeho and in the 14th century as Pydynghowe.
 It means "hill-spur of the family or followers of a man called Pyda".

 The village was part of the Holmstrow hundred until the abolition of hundreds in the 19th century.

 In 1929 part of the parish on the coast was made into the parish of Peacehaven.